fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 You are not required to specify types in Dart.
 If you don't specify a type then the compiler will infer one from the context.
-If the compiler can't infer a more specific type then it will be treated as `dynamic`, meaning any value can be assigned to it and the compiler won't check how it is being used.
+If the compiler can not infer a more specific type then it will be treated as `dynamic`, meaning any value can be assigned to it and therefore compiler won't do any further type checking on it.

 It might be tempting to just always leave out the types as it requires less typing.
 Doing so is fine whenever a declaration includes an assignment.
-That is because in such cases the compiler can determine the specific type from the value assigned to it.
+That is because, in such cases the compiler can determine the specific type from the value assigned to it.
-If you don't have an assignment (`=` sign) in the same line as the declaration you will regret leaving out the type.
+If you don't have an assignment (`=` sign) in the same line as the declaration, you will regret leaving out the type.
-That because then the type will be treated as `dynamic`, meaning the compiler won't check any invocations/operations on the value.
+That's because then the type will be treated as `dynamic`, meaning the compiler won't check any invocations/operations on the value.
-Which leads to errors at runtime that the compiler could have caught for you.
+This leads to errors at runtime that the compiler could otherwise have caught for you.

 To better illustrate, here are some examples.